GriffithUniLibrary/redcap-intro/docs/03-instruments/03-basic-questions.md

 6. In the `Required` field, select “Yes”.
 7. In the `Identifier?` Field, select “Yes”.
 (Identifiable information can be flagged to restrict it from export.)
 8. Click `Save`.
-9. Repeat the process to add the field Last Name (name_last)
+9. Repeat the process to add the field Last Name (*name_last*)

 ## Multiple choice

 Multiple choice fields are of two kinds:

-- `Radio buttons` and `drop down lists` only allow the participant to select a single option from a list.
+- 'Radio buttons' and 'Drop down lists' only allow the participant to select a single option from a list.
-- `Checkboxes` allow participants to select any number of items from a list.
+- 'Checkboxes' allow participants to select any number of items from a list.

+### Add a radio button question
 {: .d-inline-block }
 Activity
 {: .label }
-### Add a radio button question

 1. Click `Add field`
 2. Choose `Multiple choice - Radio buttons` from the drop-down list.